TheooKing/ArkanoidV2/README.md

 ## Controls

-Left arrow == move left
+Left arrow == move the platform to the left

-Right arrow == move right
+Right arrow == move the platform to the right

 ## Goal of the game

-By moving the platform you avoid the ball falling to the void, or else you lose.
+By moving the platform you avoid the ball falling to the void.